RuaraidhCurr/Notes/SalesForce/Apex/SObjects & Objects.md

 Account a = new Account(name = 'Acme', billingcity = 'San Francisco');
 ```
 ### Lists of sObjects
 Lists can contain sObjects amongst other element types.
-You can use lists to store sObjects which is useful for bulk processing without hitting governor limits.
+You can use lists to store sObjects which is useful for bulk processing without hitting [[Governor Limits]].

 To declare a list of sObjects, use the `List` keyword followed by the sObject type within `<>` characters.
 For example:
 ```apex